 - The consent of the property owner whose property abuts the proposed zone (if the property owner is not the applicant)

-- A sketch showing the approximately location where the proposed zone will be located
+- A sketch showing the approximate location where the proposed zone will be located

 - The license plate number of the vehicle with disabled plates or the registration number of the disabled placard